 Airbnb is a fun way for tourists to find a cozy, homelike experience in distant locations.
 It’s also a fantastic moneymaking option, and you don’t even have to be physically present to succeed.

 Unlike most other methods to make money, renting out an Airbnb gives you passive income.
 Passive income allows you to disconnect your earnings from the time you spend on labor, creating a consistent cash flow even when you’re asleep.

 To start earning cash with Airbnb, you need to own a home or apartment that you have a legal right to rent out.
 Create a listing with flattering photographs of your space, an appealing description, and a list of amenities.

 You’ll also need to find someone trustworthy (and local to your Airbnb) who can manage the day-to-day details of renting out a space.
 Cleaning, responding quickly to emergencies, and more all need to be handled by someone who can show up at the rental in person.

 Choose the right price for your Airbnb by comparing your space to other rentals nearby.
 After you get a few good reviews, new renters will trust your offering and book stays without any extra work from you.

 Check out this post about making money on Airbnb without owning property.

-Do you already own a brick and mortar business?
-This shouldn’t keep you from working and travelling.
+Do you already own a brick-and-mortar business?
+This shouldn’t keep you from working and traveling.
 Just think about it.
 There are so many solutions out there that will help you to monitor your business from anywhere in the world without your physical presence.
 Webcams, Online Accounting, and of course some staff you trust to manage your daily business while being away.
 It’s possible!

 We all know that today there are a lot of office jobs which could be done from anywhere in the world.
 It’s great to see that today there are more and more companies allowing their staff to work remotely, just as long as the job gets done.